-2.11.2 Right-of-use assets - Accounting policies applied to the year ended December 31, 2019
+2.11.2 Right-of-use assets

 At inception of a contract, the Company assesses whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if it conveys the right to control the use of an identified asset.